The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Not Performing Due Diligence

-The real estate market is lucrative and may hold lots of significant benefits ahead.
-However, you need to perform due diligence before starting out.
-This includes everything, from researching the business structure you choose to the practice itself.
+The real estate market is lucrative and may have many significant benefits.
+However, you need to perform due diligence before starting.
+This includes everything, from researching your chosen business structure to the practice itself.

 You need to study your market thoroughly before deciding which angle to take.
 Additionally, you need to have a solid exit plan when you start the business, in case things go wrong.